CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 * Property rights to hardware and software (interface programs, tools, batch processes, macros, licenses, backups) must be regulated.
 * The re-use of the tools, procedures, scripts and other software used by the outsourcing service provider is to be regulated in the event of the termination of the contractual relationship.
-* IT systems, IT applications, and workflows should be sufficiently documented to help outsourcing customers reintegrate outsourced processes and activities.
+* IT systems, IT applications and workflows should be sufficiently documented to help outsourcing customers reintegrate outsourced processes and activities.
 * All necessary information and data must be transferred from the outsourcing service provider to the outsourcing customer.
 * All data stocks of the outsourcing customer at the outsourcing service provider must be securely deleted.
 * All permissions that have been set up as part of the outsourcing project should be reviewed.
 The outsourcing service provider should delete all authorizations set up for the outsourcing customer or third parties.